Preserving Our Historic Landscape

 Much of the conservation work done at Hawthorn Hollow involves managing both non-native invasive species and aggressive native species.
 While invasive species are nonindigenous species that cause environmental harm when introduced to an ecosystem, almost all of our aggressive native species are plants that are no longer set back by fire that was once a critical component of our historic landscape.
 It is our historic landscape that we are trying to maintain as part of our natural heritage.
 Historic records and soils indicate that the uplands were likely prairie/savanna prior to European settlement and the Pike River floodplain was likely wet meadow and marsh.

 Hydrology on the property has changed significantly over the last 200 years and it is unlikely that we can restore most of it to its historic state.
 This is particularly true for the channel of the Pike River and its floodplain.
-To improve the watershed we work with Root-Pike Watershed Initiative Network (RP WIN) on implementing projects identified the Pike River Watershed-Based Plan.
+To improve the watershed and our section on the Pike River on Hawthorn Hollow’s property, we work with Root-Pike Watershed Initiative Network (RP WIN) on implementing projects identified in the Pike River Watershed-Based Plan.

 The Ecology Fund